PMMA Pyrolysis Simulation -- from Micro- to Real-Scale: Introduction

 The here proposed method is built on state-of-the-art strategies of using FDS for pyrolysis simulation, e.g.~\cite{AlexandraViitanen_CableTrays,Aleksi_WoodPyrolysis,Hehnen_fire3030033,Moinuddin_PMMAConeModelling}.
 The primary changes are the use of multiple superimposed pyrolysis reactions, using a gas mixture as surrogate fuel and conducting simplified cone calorimeter simulations with higher fluid cell resolution during the inverse modelling.
 The surrogate fuel consists of combustible and non-combustible primitive species.
 During the IMP, their fractions are adjusted such that the average heat of combustion (HOC) of this mixture fits to the experiment data.
 With this, FDS can use the mass loss rate from the solid directly as input for the gas phase without the usual scaling.

 Furthermore, the radiative flux from the cone heater to the sample surface is not uniform~\cite{BOULET201253, HostikkaAxelssonRadiativeFeedbackFlamesConeCalorimeter}, which is taken into account here.
 A high resolution simulation with a conical heater geometry was conducted and the resulting radiative heat flux determined.
 This result is then baked into a flux map for a simplified cone calorimeter setup.
 This setup has a higher fluid cell resolution than is typically used.
-With the higher resolution and the inhomogeneous heat flux it is possible to capture an uneven sample consumption.
+With the higher resolution and the inhomogeneous heat flux, it is possible to capture an uneven sample consumption.

-The inverse modelling is conducted with PROPTI~\cite{propti_nancy, propti:ARNOLD2019102835, zenodo:PROPTI}, an in-house developed publicly available inverse modelling framework.
-New dependencies were implemented to determine the gas mixtures (Git commit hash:~\texttt{3a05366}), more recent versions of PROPTI should support this directly.
-In this work, PROPTI used the shuffled complex evolutionary algorithm from SPOTPY~\cite{houska2015spotting}, version 1.5.14.
-With \texttt{FDS6.7.6-810-ge59f90f-HEAD} we use a self-compiled FDS version, to incorporate a fix when FDS computes the stoichiometry for gas mixture combustion, see issue "Fuel FORMULA for SIMPLE\_CHEMISTRY \#9862" in the FDS GitHub repository.
-Thus, one may encounter errors when trying to reproduce this work with the stable FDS 6.7.6 or earlier versions, in general it should work with newer versions.
-Throughout this work, FDS is used with default settings if not stated otherwise.
-The experimental data for the micro- and bench-scale tests are taken from the MaCFP materials database~\cite{macfp_matl_git} (Git commit hash:~\texttt{7f89fd8}).
+In the presented theoretical study, we did not conduct any own experiments, but used publicly available experimental data for the micro- and bench-scale tests.
+These data sets are part of the MaCFP materials database~\cite{macfp_matl_git} (Git commit hash:~\texttt{7f89fd8}).
 The result of the inverse modelling is an effective material parameter set.
-Its performance is compared against real-scale experiment data of parallel panel tests, taken from the MaCFP database~\cite{Leventon2022ParallelPanel} (Git commit hash:~\texttt{25614bd}).
-Comparisons with the FDS validation suite are provided as reference~\cite{fdsValiGuide676}.
+Its performance is compared against real-scale experiment data of a parallel panel test, taken from the MaCFP database~\cite{Leventon2022ParallelPanel} (Git commit hash:~\texttt{25614bd}).

 This article is accompanied by a publicly available data repository on Zenodo~\cite{zenodo:ArticleDataset}, containing the simulation data and analysis scripts, as well as a video series on YouTube explaining how they are set up~\cite{firesimandcoding_playlist}.